projectcalico/calico/master/getting-started/openstack/installation/redhat.md

     calico-gen-bird6-conf.sh <compute_node_ipv4> <compute_node_ipv6> <route_reflector_ipv6> <bgp_as_number>
     ```

-    Note that you'll also need to configure your route reflector to
+    You also need to configure your route reflector to allow connections from
-    allow connections from the compute node as a route reflector client.
+    the compute node as a route reflector client.
+If you are using BIRD as a
-    If you are using BIRD as a route reflector, follow the instructions
+    route reflector, follow the instructions in [Configuring BIRD as a BGP
-    in [Configuring BIRD as a BGP route reflector]({{site.baseurl}}/{{page.version}}/usage/routereflector/bird-rr-config).
-If you are using another route reflector, refer
+    route reflector]({{site.baseurl}}/{{page.version}}/usage/routereflector/bird-rr-config).
+If
-    to the appropriate instructions to configure a client connection.
+    you are using another route reflector, refer to the appropriate

-    If you *are* configuring a full BGP mesh you'll need to handle the
+    instructions to configure a client connection.

-    BGP configuration appropriately on each compute host.
-The scripts
+    If you *are* configuring a full BGP mesh you need to handle the BGP
-    above can be used to generate a sample configuration for BIRD, by
+    configuration appropriately on each compute host.
+The scripts above can be
-    replacing the `<route_reflector_ip>` with the IP of one other
+    used to generate a sample configuration for BIRD, by replacing the
-    compute host—this will generate the configuration for a single
+    `<route_reflector_ip>` with the IP of one other compute host—this will
-    peer connection, which you can duplicate and update for each compute
+    generate the configuration for a single peer connection, which you can
-    host in your mesh.
+    duplicate and update for each compute host in your mesh.

     To maintain connectivity between VMs if BIRD crashes or is upgraded,
     configure BIRD graceful restart.
 Edit the systemd unit file